 “Every Child Is An Artist”- Pablo Picasso

 For most children and teens, art therapy is a natural form of expression.
 For children, art-making can far outweigh talking as one of the most primary and natural modes of communication.
 It is often through art that children make sense of the world around them.
 For teens, using lines, shapes and colors can be a safer way to express deep emotions and complex internal struggles.
 For children of all ages, the healing process of art therapy occurs within the same framework as traditional talk therapy, but without the limitation of verbal development or ability.
-Our art therapy sessions are facilitated by registered, board-certified Art Therapists who hold a Masters-level degree in Art Therapy.
+Our art therapy sessions are facilitated by Registered, Board-Certified Art Therapists who hold a Masters-level degree in Art Therapy.
 Our credentials are certified through the Art Therapy Credentials Board (ATCB) and we are active members of the American Art Therapy Association (AATA).
-Sage House clinicians also present annually at national conferences held throughout the United States.
+Sage House Therapy clinicians also present annually at national conferences held throughout the United States.
 Our art therapists have vast knowledge and training in how to safely utilize art materials and tailor the art experience to best meet each child’s needs and therapeutic goals.
 Our therapists also manage the artwork created in sessions, making sure it is honored, as we believe it is an extension of our clients.
-To learn more about Art Therapy, please visit the AATA website or click here to visit our blog.
+To learn more about Art Therapy, please visit the AATA website or visit our blog.

 We know that who you choose to entrust your child’s mental health is extremely important.
 And we feel privileged to earn your trust to work with your family.
 It may also feel overwhelming to place your child or teen into something new they have never tried before.
 For this reason, our art therapists work with you, your family and your child to find just the right approach.
 We value parental participation and view your participation in your child’s therapy as integral to the process.
 We work to include you in every step of the way while also balancing your child’s need for privacy and confidentiality during the therapy process.
 We also offer parental coaching, as needed, to give you with the tools and resources to help your child thrive, your family to find greater cohesion and to allow you to feel confident as a parent.
 Our goal is to partner with you and your child to bring about healing and lasting change.
 This means we listen to the concerns you and your child or teen bring to us and work together to create a plan.